haccht/xlogin/README.md

 ## Usage

-Write a template file that describe how to login to the specific type of device, and store it to `~/.xlogin.d/`.
+Write a firmware template that describe how to manage the device, and store it to `~/.xlogin.d/`.
+Be aware that the name of the template file should match the hosttype of the device in the inventory file.
-Take vyos as an example, template file would be:
+Take vyos as an example, template file `vyos.rb` would be:

 ```ruby
 prompt(/[$#] (?:\e\[K)?\z/n)